myplant-io/.github/README.md

 # Github Template Repository

-Include workflow templates (for github actions).
+Shared workflow templates (for github actions).

-** WARNING ** This is a public repo.
-For more info see here:
+:warning: This is a public repo. :warning:
-https://github.com/github/roadmap/issues/98
+To learn why this is the case, have a look at the following issue: https://github.com/github/roadmap/issues/98

 ## Noteworthy